abpframework/abp/docs/en/Blog-Posts/2020-08-20 v3_1_Release/Post.md

 ### Others

 * **Social logins** and **authorization code flow** are also implemented for the ABP Commercial, just as described above.

+## The ABP Community

+We've lunched the [community.abp.io](https://community.abp.io/) ~two weeks ago with its initial version.
+It only has "Article submission" system for now.
+We are developing new exciting features.
+There will be an update in a few days and we'll publish a new blog post for it.

+## Conclusion

+The main goals of the 3.1 version were;

+* Complete the missing **authentication features** (like social logins, LDAP authentication, authorization code flow for the Angular UI...) for the ABP Framework & ABP Commercial.
+* Re-write a stable and feature complete **Angular service proxy generation** system for the ABP Framework and CRUD UI generation system for the ABP Commercial.
+* Develop a system to lunch **preview versions** of the platform. `3.1.0-rc.1` is the first preview version that has been published with this new system.
+* Complete the fundamental **documentation & tutorials** (we've even created a [video tutorial series](https://www.youtube.com/watch?v=cJzyIFfAlp8&list=PLsNclT2aHJcPNaCf7Io3DbMN6yAk_DgWJ)).

+ABP.IO platform will be more mature & stable with the v3.1.
+Enjoy Coding!